 For the better part of the year, avocados have been hard to come by.
 Despite high volumes and great prices for consumers in 2015, 2016 hasn't been kind to the popular super-fruit.
 Weather and labor disputes decreased production significantly in 2016, and prices rose in response.
 But is the end to the avocado shortage in sight?

 It's a Wednesday morning in December, and that can mean its a pretty dry day in the news when it comes to fresh fruit and veggies.
-Sure, there are always some interesting stories coming through this week (including the tantalizing deregulation of the Innate snowden potato, and this story about Florida citrus growers using thermal technologies to fight citrus...read more
+Sure, there are always some interesting stories coming through this week (including the tantalizing deregulation of the Innate snowden potato, and this story about Florida citrus growers using...read more

 10 Mountainview Road